eduvpn/eduvpn-common/docs/src/api/overview/README.md

 ### Start Failover
-Eduvpn-common also has a `failover` implementation.
+Eduvpn-common also has a `failover` implementation that can be started with `start failover`.
 This is used to check whether or not the VPN can reach the internet.
-Useful when connecting to WireGuard or OpenVPN over TCP.
+Useful when connecting to WireGuard or OpenVPN over UDP.
 This functions sends pings for a maximum of 10 seconds up until it is dropped.
 If a ping can be send and a pong returns within a timeout of 2 seconds, it returns after this pong is received.

+If this functions tells you that the VPN is dropped, it might be wise to get a configuration again using Prefer TCP (see [Get VPN Config](#get-vpn-config)) and disabling WireGuard (see [Set Support Wireguard](#set-support-wireguard)).
+Note that this `start failover` function also checks if the current profile supports OpenVPN and will return an error if it doesn't.

 Arguments:
 - Gateway (`string`), the IP endpoint to ping to check if the VPN can reach the internet.
 As the name suggests, this should be the gateway
 - MTU (`int`), the packet size to send for each ping.
 As the name suggests, this should be the MTU of the connection
-- readRxBytes, a function that returns the current Rx bytes counter for the connection.
-Used to check if any bytes have been received after a maximum of 10 seconds
+- `readRxBytes`, a function that returns the current Rx bytes counter (`int64` in Go, `long long int` in CGO api) for the connection.
+Used to check if any bytes have been received in an interval of maximum 10 seconds

 Return type:
 - Dropped: a boolean that indicates whether or not the connection is dropped according to eduvpn-common.
 This means that the VPN is unable to reach the gateway